Glasgow, Kentucky: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Glasgow has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Economy

 Major employers in Glasgow include LSC Communications (formerly R. R. Donnelley, now closed), Akebono Brake Industry, Walmart, Nemak, and ACK Controls (a joint venture of Chuo Spring and Dura Automotive Systems).
 Other employers include South Central Rural Telephone Cooperative and Glasgow Independent Schools.

-In October 2025, Kingspan Group PLC, parent company of Tate, a data center infrastructure company announced a $61.2 million investment to open its largest North American manufacturing plant in Glasgow.
+In February 2026, Kingspan Group PLC, parent company of Tate, a data center infrastructure company announced a $76 million investment, first presented in October 2025, to open its largest North American manufacturing plant in Glasgow.
 The project is expected to create 400 new full-time manufacturing jobs once the 764,000-square-foot facility is fully operational.

 Transportation

 Glasgow Transit provides bus service in the city on weekdays.